 Every time I think I’ve surely seen it all, the earth takes my breath away all over again…

-As you’ve probably already guessed from the title of this blog post, I’ve just got back from Iceland where I spent 5 days roadtripping in a Happy Campers van with three of my friends who were venturing over this way from Vancouver, Canada.
+My adventure this time involved road tripping round Iceland in a Happy Campers van with three of my friends who ventured over this way from Vancouver, Canada.

-Our Iceland adventure now officially goes down as one of my favourite adventures ever.
+Our Iceland road trip adventure now officially goes down as one of my favourite adventures ever.

 If that isn’t happiness, I don’t know what is.